nawshad/PDFMetadataExtractor/myREADME.md

 schema.py to get more insight, roughly it seems that it uses an already learnt model to identify a member of predefined field at settings file.
 - I need to clearly understand what this classifier predicts and what are the features it uses?
+Take a look at the train.py and analyze getattr(document, field_name) which is probably coming from the Document table in the DB.

 #### Terminologies: